Christmas decoration

-A Christmas decoration is any of several types of ornamentation used at Christmastide and the greater holiday season.
-The traditional colors of Christmas are pine green (evergreen), snow white, and heart red.
-Gold and silver are also very common, as are other metallic colours.
-Typical images on Christmas decorations include Baby Jesus, Father Christmas, Santa Claus, and the star of Bethlehem.
+A Christmas decoration is any of several types of ornamentation used at Christmas and the greater Christmas and holiday season.
+Typical images on Christmas decorations include Baby Jesus, Mother Mary, angels, Father Christmas, Santa Claus, and the star of Bethlehem.
+Advent wreaths, nativity scenes, illuminations, and Moravian stars are popular Christmas decorations.

 In many countries, such as Sweden, people start to set up their Advent and Christmas decorations on the first day of Advent.
 Liturgically, this is done in some parishes through a Hanging of the Greens ceremony.
 In the Western Christian world, the two traditional days when Christmas decorations are removed are Twelfth Night and if they are not taken down on that day, Candlemas, the latter of which ends the Christmas-Epiphany season in some denominations.
 Taking down Christmas decorations before Twelfth Night, as well as leaving the decorations up beyond Candlemas, is historically considered to be inauspicious.

+The traditional colors of Christmas decorations are red, green, and gold.
+Red symbolizes the blood of Jesus, which was shed in his crucifixion; green symbolizes eternal life, and in particular the evergreen tree, which does not lose its leaves in the winter; and gold is the first color associated with Christmas, as one of the three gifts of the Magi, symbolizing royalty.